HOME

 G. No aluminum driveshafts.

-H. Drive shafts must be painted white and have a safety hoop.
+st be painted white and have a safety hoop.
 Safety hoop must measure minimum six inches (6”) in diameter and one-quarter inch (1/4”) thickness by one-inch (1”) width.

 I. Protective windshield screen is mandatory.
 A minimum of at least two metal rods must be near center of windshield, welded or bolted into a vertical position.